gennachiaro/phd_proposal/manuscript.md

 ![alt text](https://github.com/gennachiaro/phd_proposal/blob/master/content/images/ora_sample_sites_labelled.png)

-Figure 1: A map of the field location.
+<p align="center">Figure 1: A map of the field location.
 The four fiamme types identified in Chiaro et al. (in prep) are listed with their corresponding vitrophyre locations.

-Table 1: Samples collected in Fall 2017 and Spring 2019.
+<p align="center">Table 1: Samples collected in Fall 2017 and Spring 2019.
 Sample locations are shown in Fig. 1.
 The number of bulk tuff samples and fiamme are listed.

 **Samples:**|**Location:**|**Type:**|**Bulk Tuff:**|**Fiamme:**
 :-----:|:-----:|:-----:|:-----:|:-----: